tbatty7/MeanStackTutorial/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-Use npm run dev to start the server through the cli
+Go to the backend directory and use 'npm run dev' to start the Express server through the cli

 To create mongoDB database, type mongo
 Then type:
 use meanstack
-This will create the database instance needed for this project Then type: db.issues.insert({"title": "first", "responsible": "yes", "description": "uno", "severity": "severe", "status": "Open"})
+This will create a database instance called meanstack needed for this project